English

 Our Philosophy

-The central impulse of the human is to share narratives and to construct meaning through the processes of reading and writing, and as an English major, you will learn how to study and create literature.
-Through practice and analysis of our own, and others’ language, English majors can serve to enhance our knowledge and conserve our stories.
+The central impulse of the human is to share narratives and to construct meaning through the processes of reading and writing and, as an English major, you will learn how to both study and create literature.
+With language and the practice of analysis, there is an enhancement of knowledge and conservation of our stories.

 English Courses